Technology Forecasting and The Internet of Things

-- Scott’s journey to becoming a leading voice in the field of technology began fresh out of high school, where his job as a delivery boy was a springboard into the world of technology.
+- Klososky’s journey to becoming a leading voice in the field of technology began fresh out of high school, where his job as a delivery boy was a springboard into the world of technology.
 He became division head of a computer sales division and then purchased it as his own company.
 It was eventually built into a twelve-store operation in three states.

-- His was the founder and CEO of Paragraph, Inc., a Soviet/American joint venture founded in 1988, despite international tensions.
+- He was the founder and CEO of Paragraph, Inc., a Soviet/American joint venture founded in 1988, despite international tensions.
 Half of the company was sold to Silicon Graphics, and the other half is still expanding today (Parascript, Inc.).

 Futurist, Trends, & Strategy: